 BAU is located right at the political and cultural center of the nation's capital, just two blocks from the White House.
-Centrally located, BAU students are able to travel to and have access to all of the wonderful attraction the city and area have to offer.
-The Director of Student Services organizes and announces events, field trips, and excursions for students.
-Students keep up with all the activities on BAU's website and student bulletin boards on campus.
+Centrally located, BAU students have access to all the wonderful attractions the city and area have to offer.
+The office of Student Services organizes and announces events, field trips, and excursions for students.
+Activities are listed on BAU's website and student bulletin boards around campus.